Predictive energy management for hybrid electric aircraft propulsion systems: Convex relaxation

 where

-Since the flight path angle $\gamma_i$ and speed $v_i$ are determined a priori, the coefficients $\eta_{0,i}$, $\eta_{1,i}$, $\eta_{2,i}$ are likewise fixed.
+Since the flight path angle $\gamma_i$ and speed $v_i$ are determined a priori, the coefficients $\eta_{0,i}$, $\eta_{1,i}$, $\eta_{2,i}$ are fixed.
 Moreover $\eta_{2,i} > 0$ for all $i$, so the drive power is a convex function of $m_{i}$.
 Note that there is no guarantee that satisfaction of \eqref{eq:P_drv} enforces \eqref{eq:vertical_k} and \eqref{eq:drive} individually.
-In practice, assuming that we have full control over the eliminated variable $\alpha$ (via the elevator and fans), both individual dynamical equations can be satisfied a posteriori.
+In practice, assuming that we have full control over the eliminated variable $\alpha$ (via the elevator and fans), both individual dynamical equations can be satisfied a posteriori. \finaledit{The existence of a faster inner flight control loop on angle of attack and thrust ensures that the correct trajectory is followed}.
 The bounds $\underline{\alpha}\leq\alpha_i\leq\overline{\alpha}$ need to be checked a posteriori.